 An AI sales assistant should simplify your tech stack, not complicate it.
 The last thing you want is another disconnected tool that creates more data silos.
 That’s why seamless integration with your existing systems, especially your CRM, is non-negotiable.
 A powerful AI assistant should have a deep, bi-directional sync with platforms like Salesforce and HubSpot, ensuring all data is accurate and up-to-date without manual entry.
 Check that the tool can connect smoothly with the other software your team relies on daily.
 A well-integrated platform ensures your AI assistant can grow with your business without causing technical headaches down the road.

-Consider Your Team Size and Budget
+Align Your Choice with Your Team and Budget

 Once you have a shortlist of tools that fit your technical needs, it’s time to think about cost and adoption.
 Look for a solution that offers a good balance of powerful features and transparent pricing that can scale as your team grows.
 But remember, the price tag is only part of the equation.
 A complex tool with a steep learning curve can hurt productivity and frustrate your team, no matter how powerful it is.
 Prioritize platforms that are intuitive and provide solid training and support.
 A successful implementation depends on your team actually wanting to use the tool, so make sure it helps them without adding unnecessary complexity.